 3 Reasons Why should you visit Jalori Pass?

 For those of you who might not have heard of Jalori pass, let me shed some light on it.
 Jalori Jot is a mountain pass nestled in the beautiful valley of Seraj, Kullu district of Himachal Pradesh.
-This route is also known as old Britishers route which can act as an alternative route to Shimla district.
+This route is also known as old Britishers route which can act as an alternative route to the Shimla district.
 Britishers used this route often for commute which is way the name.
-The beautiful hamlets of Jibhi, Shoja, Ghiyagi fall on this route.
+The beautiful hamlets of Jibhi, Shoja, and Ghiyagi fall on this route.